A guide to help you have the best one day in Granada

 1. La Corrala del Realejo – Boutique Apartamentos ***** – Luxury

-La Corrala Del Realejo – Boutique Apartamentos is the perfect place to stay for luxury travelers looking for a one-of-a-kind experience.
+La Corrala Del Realejo is the perfect place to stay for luxury travelers looking for a one-of-a-kind experience.

-Located just 15 minutes from iconic attractions such as Alhambra Palace and Granada Cathedral, this 5-star boutique hotel in Granada offers stylish contemporary accommodation with every amenity you would expect from a luxury establishment.
+Located just 15 minutes from Alhambra Palace and Granada Cathedral, this 5-star boutique hotel in Granada offers contemporary accommodation with amenities from a luxury establishment.

-On top of that, the on-site restaurant serves a traditional Spanish breakfast every morning, and there is also an outdoor pool for guests to take advantage of.
+In addition, the on-site restaurant serves a traditional Spanish breakfast every morning, and there is also an outdoor pool for guests to use.

 With the help of the concierge, guests can even get skip-the-line tickets for the flamenco shows in Granada and one-day itinerary examples tailored to them on request.